 Provocative Discography: The patient provides a pain level after a needle is inserted into a lumbar disc and pressurized, and the injection site becomes potential disc failure point

-Nocimed harnesses the existing power of Magnetic Resonance Spectroscopy (MRS) for non-invasive, objective quantification of relative chemical differences in tissues – but specifically applied to assess the relative chemical biomarkers for tissue degeneration and pain.
+Nocimed harnesses the existing power of Magnetic Resonance Spectroscopy (MRS), a derivative of Magnetic Resonance Imaging (MRI), for non-invasive, objective quantification of relative chemical differences in tissues – but specifically applied to assess the relative chemical biomarkers for tissue degeneration and pain in lumbar discs.

 Our focus is to compare relative differences in these degenerative pain biomarkers between lumbar discs in patients receiving MRS exams of those tissues.
 This new information is intended to help doctors, in combination with other available diagnostic information, better diagnose disc pathologies along the lumbar spine.
 Examples of the potential utility of this new information include helping doctors to: assess the relative structural matrix integrity of disc nuclei that may be associated with degenerative disc disease (DDD); and diagnose painful discs that may be a cause of chronic, severe “discogenic” low back pain.

-NOCIMED generates this new information merely via a patented post-processor engine that post-processes data acquired via leading commercial high field MR scanners and spectroscopy pulse sequences.
+NOCIMED generates this new information via a patented post-processor engine that post-processes MRI and MRS exam data acquired via leading commercial high field MR scanners and spectroscopy pulse sequences.

-By providing this new information, NOCIMED is being positioned as a partner with Radiologists and MR Imaging Centers to enhance the value of lumbar MRI+MRS exams for low back pain patients and their referring doctors.
-NOCISCAN™ is an investigational technology platform being developed with the hopes to provide, in the future, a non-invasive, pain-free, objective diagnostic test that may assist in the diagnosis of lumbar disc pain based on a derivative of Magnetic Resonance Imaging (MRI) called Magnetic Resonance Spectroscopy (MRS).
+By providing this new information, NOCIMED is being positioned as a partner with Radiologists and MR Imaging Centers to enhance the value of NOCISCAN-LS exams (lumbar MRI+MRS) for low back pain patients and their referring doctors.
+NOCISCAN-LS™ is CE Marked technology platform that was developed through a Nocimed-sponsored clinical trial to provide a non-invasive, pain-free, objective test to assist in the diagnosis of lumbar disc pain.

 MRS uses pulsed magnetic fields generated by an MR Scanner that cause chemical bonds in body tissues to vibrate, which generates signals that are detected by “antennae” detector coils placed along the spine.
 Certain chemicals vibrate at unique “signature” frequencies along a frequency “spectrum.”
 The level of detected signal at a given signature frequency for a chemical can be processed to measure the amount of that chemical in the tissue being examined.

-A three-dimensional volume is defined in the disc nucleus and “vibrated” by the MR scanner using existing MRS pulse sequences via proprietary Nociscan™ protocol specific to discs.
+A three-dimensional volume is defined by a ‘box’ drawn by the MR operator/technician in the disc nucleus of the MRI images.
+This is then “vibrated” by the MR scanner using a proprietary NOCISCAN-LS exam protocol using existing MRS pulse sequences, but optimized for the specific application to discs.

-Signals acquired from the nucleus are processed by Nociscan™ post-processing software to create MRS spectra.
-Spectral signatures are then measured as inputs to a diagnostic algorithm to generate a “Nociscore” correlated in clinical investigation studies to pain (as indicated by discography).
+The acquired data is uploaded to a secured cloud-based post-processor for analysis.
+Signals acquired from the nucleus are processed by NOCISCAN-LS™ post-processing software to create MRS spectra.
+Spectral signatures are then measured as inputs to a diagnostic algorithm to generate a “NOCISCORE” that is correlated, per a clinical trial, to the results of another invasive reference discography test for pain (but which the NOCISCAN-LS exam allows to be avoided).

-This report may assist a doctor, in combination with other available patent data, in diagnosing disc conditions, such as discogenic pain and/or degenerative disc disease.
+A NOCIGRAM-LS Report is then returned from the cloud post-processor back into the patient’s records in the originating PACS network.
+This report provides an intuitive format to show the relative degenerative painful chemical comparisons between discs to assist a doctor, in combination with other available patent data, in diagnosing disc conditions, such as discogenic pain and/or degenerative disc disease.

-NOCISCAN™ is being developed as an investigational software suite to work in the future with existing high field MR systems and MRS pulse sequence packages via a new protocol to conduct MRS exams of lumbar discs.
-The software suite is being designed to post-process this data to measure spectroscopic signals at regions along the MRS frequency spectrum associated with certain chemicals that may change with degeneration and pain.
+NOCISCAN-LS™ is a software suite that works with existing high field MR systems and MRS pulse sequence packages via a new protocol to conduct MRS exams of lumbar discs.
+The software suite post-processes the NOCISCAN-LS disc MRS exam data to measure spectroscopic signals at regions along the MRS frequency spectrum associated with certain chemicals that change with degeneration and pain.

 Nocimed harnesses the existing power of Magnetic Resonance Spectroscopy (MRS) for non-invasive, objective quantification of relative chemical differences in tissues applied to assess the relative chemical biomarkers for tissue degeneration and pain.